kiswa/SMPLog/README.md

 It is recommended you then visit the `Settings` link and change your password.

-While you're in `Settings`, the admin user can change the title of the blog, set the background image for the header section, and update the description used in the RSS feed.
+While in `Settings`, the admin user can change the title of the blog, set the background image for the header section, and update the description used in the RSS feed.